iamahmedabdalla/onlineclipboard/README.md

 - Sign in or create an account.
 - Create a new session or select an existing one.
 - Input text or upload files into the session.
-- Interact with the content using features like AI responses and text-to-speech.
+- Interact with the content using AI responses and text-to-speech.
 - Manage sessions and content as needed.

 ## License